LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 installation directory.
 This allows the pack to be installed, updated, and uninstalled without consequences for the pack source files.

-You can also use a local archive instad of a directory.
+You can also use a local archive instead of a directory.
 For example:

 ::